Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/IntercepterControllerSubSystem.md

 2. After completing the movement to the desired position, a signal is sent back, and recieve data from the processor.
 3. Using the 5V pin from the processor to power the device.
 4. To be able to move to the correct coordinates the motors need to move in either direction along the x and y axis.
 This is also needed for testing the speed in which it must fire at and the speed it takes to move in to position.
+5. Per Devcom rule books the projectile must be fired at a safe speed and stay within a distance of 6ft *this speed will be found by the ME team*
+6. The Stepper Motor Driver will be powered using the arduino.
 ## **Buildable Schematics:**

 ![Elaboration Photo](../Images/Controllers/Schematic3.png)